storaged-project/blivet-gui/CONTRIBUTING.md

 `BlivetUtilsServer` ([communication/server.py](blivetgui/communication/server.py))
 provides support for multiprocess communication for the server part of the blivet-gui.
-It's a synchronous socketserver, it has an instance of `BlivetUtils` and processes tasks from the `BlivetGUIClient`.
+It's a synchronous `socketserver`, it has an instance of `BlivetUtils` and processes tasks from the `BlivetGUIClient`.